turboapps/docs/server/hub_server/advanced_topics.md

 8. Add a name and description.

-### Manage Turbo Hub Server from the Command Line
+### Manage Turbo Server from the Command Line

-The Turbo Hub Server executable, **server.exe**, is located in the installation directory of Turbo Hub Server (usually **C:\Program Files\Turbo Server**).
+The Turbo Server executable, **server.exe**, is located in the installation directory of Turbo Hub Server (usually **C:\Program Files (x86)\Turbo Server**).
 It has many administrative options that are accessible by using command line parameters.

-When using the Turbo Hub Server command line administrative tools, it is important to remember the following:
+When using the Turbo Server command line administrative tools, it is important to remember the following:

 - Run the command window as Administrator (right-click **Run as Administrator**).